 The focus then shifted to Amazon Corretto, AWS's no-cost, multiplatform, production-ready distribution of OpenJDK.
 Corretto ensures a secure and stable runtime environment for Java applications, addressing the needs of Java developers with a commitment to long-term support and regular updates.

-Infrastructure as Code with AWS Cloud Development Kit (CDK)
+Infrastructure as Code with AWS Cloud Development Kit

 The exploration of AWS Cloud Development Kit (CDK) highlighted the paradigm shift toward Infrastructure as Code (IaC).
 CDK enables developers to define cloud infrastructure using familiar programming languages, offering a higher-level abstraction and promoting code reuse, reducing errors, and accelerating development cycles.